Frequently Asked Questions

 We don’t have 501(c)(3) status.
 Can we still apply?

 We require that all applicant organizations are designated as current 501(c)(3) organizations from the IRS and are in good standing with the State of Florida.
-In very rare cases it is possible for an organization who does not have 501(c)(3) status to apply using a fiscal sponsor with tax exempt status.
+An organization who does not have 501(c)(3) status to apply using a fiscal sponsor with tax exempt status.

 How do I apply for a grant?